We may earn a commission if you make a purchase through the links on our website.

 The Advanced Package Tool (or APT) is the popular command-line manager that handles the installation and removal of software packages for Debian, Ubuntu, and other related Linux distributions.

-• Available commands for searching, managing, and querying information about packages
+• Comprehensive Command Set: Provides a wide range of commands for searching, managing, and querying information about packages, enhancing usability and flexibility.

 APT is the front-end of the Debian Package (DPKG), which is the base package manager for Debian distributions.
 APT uses DPKG on the back-end to install and remove packages.
 Aside from managing packages and their dependencies relationships, it also allows sourcing and higher-level versioning management.
 APT can also get packages from remote locations and deal with more complex dependencies resolutions.